The Trump Trade War Recession?

 The Senate was still debating its version of the bill when the stock market crashed in October 1929.
 Today, we use that event to mark the Great Depression’s beginning, but at the time, people didn’t know they were in a depression or even a recession.
 Most economists expected a quick recovery.
 Stocks did recover quite a bit in the following months, though not back to their prior highs.

-So, when the Senate finally passed a tariff bill in March 1930, the thinking was not that different than we see today.
+So, when the Senate finally passed a tariff bill in March 1930, the thinking was not that different from what we see today.
 They thought they could preserve and even extend the good times.
 But conditions worsened quickly and by 1931, unemployed men were standing in soup lines.

 Photo: Wikimedia Commons